 3) actual costs to inspect and appraise the property; and:

 4) poor decisions on the real value of the property.
-Andy May, COO of AAFMAA Mortgage Services (AMS), a 25 year veteran of the mortgage industry and a state-licensed loan officer, explains how to avoid the above four risks.
+Anthony Powell, Vice President of Operations of AAFMAA Mortgage Services (AMS), a 25 year veteran of the mortgage industry and a state-licensed loan officer, explains how to avoid the above four risks.

 In North Carolina, a buyer beware state like many other states, military home buyers bear the brunt of any mistakes made during the home buying process.
 The home buyer’s vendors and entities hired rarely are responsible for mistakes, and therefore the consumer must make sure the vendors hired are licensed, professional, and educated.
 Military families must research vendors selected in the home buying process to protect earnest money and due diligence deposits.